 Co-founder, Silicon Therapeutics; Associate Professor of Surgery, Harvard Medical School, Beth Israel Deaconess Medical Center

-Dr. Sun has more than 140 awarded and pending U.S. patents, and as a senior executive at three biotechnology companies, he discovered a number of novel small molecules drug candidates, including PIKfyve inhibitor apilimod (phase-2 in inflammatory bowel disease), ROS inducer elesclomol (Phase-3 in metastatic melanoma, co-development with GSK) and CRAC channel blocker Ro-2959 (pre-clinical in arthritis, co-development with Roche).
+Dr. Sun has more than 140 awarded and pending U.S. patents, and as a senior executive at three biotechnology companies, he discovered a number of novel small molecules drug candidates, including PIKfyve inhibitor apilimod (phase-2 in inflammatory bowel disease), ROS inducer elesclomol (Phase-3 in metastatic melanoma, co-development with GlaxoSmithKline) and CRAC channel blocker Ro-2959 (pre-clinical in arthritis, co-developed with Roche).

-Dr. Sun earned a doctor of philosophy organic chemistry from Emory University in Atlanta 1995 and completed postdoctoral training in biomaterial research at Emory School of Medicine in Atlanta in 1997.
+Dr. Sun earned a doctor of philosophy degree in organic chemistry from Emory University in Atlanta and completed postdoctoral training in biomaterial research at Emory School of Medicine in Atlanta.